Amaropostia stiptica

 Amaropostia stiptica is a rare, bitter-tasting species of polypore fungus in the family Fomitopsidaceae.
 It is known for being one of the most bitter-tasting substances ever tested, surpassing denatonium benzoate in sensory assays.
 This fungus forms woody, shelf-like fruiting bodies and typically grows on dead or decaying hardwood in tropical and subtropical forests.

 Description

 Amaropostia stiptica produces perennial, sessile, bracket-like fruiting bodies that are hard and woody.
 The upper surface is typically greyish to brownish and concentrically zoned, while the underside features fine pores.
-The taste is extraordinarily bitter and immediate, reportedly unbearable in sensory evaluations.
+The taste is extraordinarily bitter, reportedly unbearable in sensory evaluations.

 Chemistry and bitterness

 According to a 2025 study, A. stiptica contains multiple secondary metabolites such as Oligoporin D that activate human bitter taste receptors TAS2R14 and TAS2R46 with remarkable potency.
-These compounds elicit responses up to 10 times greater than denatonium benzoate, previously considered the most bitter known substance.
-Researchers suggest that the extreme bitterness is likely a chemical defence against herbivory.
+Oligoporin D elicits responses up to 10 times greater than denatonium benzoate, previously considered the most bitter known substance.
+Researchers suggest that the extreme bitterness is likely a chemical defense mechanism.